flexera-public/policy_sdk/cmd/fpt/README.md

 # fpt

-`fpt` is a command line tool to aid in the development and testing of [RightScale Policies](https://docs.rightscale.com/policies/).
+`fpt` is a command line tool to aid in the development and testing of [Flexera Policies](https://docs.rightscale.com/policies/).
 The tool is able to syntax check, upload, and run Policies.

 [![Travis CI Build Status](https://travis-ci.com/rightscale/policy_sdk.svg?branch=master)](https://travis-ci.com/rightscale/policy_sdk)